Being Human: Education and the search for meaning

 - To help student explore their own beliefs and values

 Many teachers and school leaders recognize the importance of this subject but are unsure how best to approach and resource Religious Studies in a multi-cultural and increasingly secular society.

-The 2018 DAN conference brings together international academics to reflect on these important issues.
+The 2018 DAN conference brought together international academics to reflect on these important issues.